-Beyond these parameters, it is clear that the eventual impacts on inequality also depend on the distribution of capital in the economy, and the redistributive role of government.
-In order to explore these relationships in more detail, we built a simple, closed, four-sector, demand-driven model of savings, inequality and growth (calibrated loosely against UK and Canadian data).
-The structure of the SIGMA model is described in the next section.
+The principal aim of this paper is to test this hypothesis; ie to determine the extent to which declining rates of growth in national income, NI, and indeed in gross domestic product, GDP, might lead to rising capital to income ratios and thence to an increasing share of income to capital.
+In either formulation, much depends on the parallel movements in the rate of return on capital r and on the savings rate s.
+In order to explore these relationships in more detail, we built a simple, closed, stock-flow consistent (SFC), demand-driven model of savings, inequality and growth, calibrated loosely against UK and Canadian data.
+The background and structure for the model are described in the next section.
 The subsequent section presents our findings.